-From a unique cultural immersion tour to beautiful places to stay and, of course, food and wine, we've rounded some great things to do for a weekend in Wairarapa.
+From a unique cultural immersion tour to beautiful places to stay, quirky shops and, of course, food and wine, we've rounded some great things to do for a weekend in Wairarapa.

 1. Go bush